ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Foxy.md

 While `PhotoAtWaypoint` takes photos at waypoint arrivals and saves the taken photos to specified directory, the format for taken photos also can be configured through parameters.
 All major image formats such as `png`, `jpeg`, `jpg` etc. are supported, the default format is `png`.

-Loading a plugin of this type is done through `nav2_bringup/params/nav2_param.yaml`, by specifying plugin’s name, type and it’s used parameters.
+Loading a plugin of this type is done through `nav2_bringup/params/nav2_param.yaml`, by specifying plugin's name, type and it's used parameters.

 ```yaml
 waypoint_follower: